nardocesar/deel-frontend-test/questions.md

 ## 4. Give 2 ways to prevent components from re-rendering.

-Two ways to prevent components from re-rendering are:
-Use PureComponent instead of Component when possible.
+Use `PureComponent` instead of `Component` when possible.

-Use the shouldComponentUpdate lifecycle method to manually check if the component needs to re-render.
-This method should return a boolean value indicating whether the component should re-render or not based on the new props and state.
+Use the `useMemo` hook to memoize a value so that it is only recomputed when its dependencies change.
+This can be useful for expensive computations that don't need to be recalculated on every render.

 ## 5. What is a fragment and why do we need it?
 Give an example where it might break my app.